Articles / Assessing fitness to drive for seizures and epilepsy

 • Both private and commercial drivers must be reviewed by their doctor annually.

-However, there are exceptions to these defaults in some circumstances where the risk of another seizure is lower.
+There are exceptions to these defaults under circumstances where the risk of another seizure is lower.

 Private drivers may be eligible to return to driving earlier in the following cases: